-- A. The procedures set forth in this Section establishes the design review procedure for non-residential projects in Castro Valley (areas within the Castro Valley Urbanized Area). - B. Design review is required for all non-residential projects in Castro Valley (areas within the Castro Valley Urbanized Area) except projects exempt from Site Development Review. - C. The design review application shall be submitted as a part of the application for the site development permit, conditional use permit, or variance.

-D. Design review responsibilities.

-- 1. Recommendation.
-The Castro Valley Municipal Advisory Council shall review applications for Design Review and make a recommendation to the Planning Director for the subject project. - 2.
-If the Planning Director is not the final review authority for the subject property, the Planning Director shall forward the Castro Valley Municipal Advisory Council's recommendation to the final review authority. - E. In granting design review approval, the review authority shall first make all of the following findings:

-The proposed project would be harmonious and compatible with existing development and with the overall character of the area;

-2. The location, size, design, and operating characteristics of the proposed project would promote the orderly growth of Castro Valley and would not be detrimental to the public interest, health, safety, convenience, or welfare of neighboring properties or to that of the overall community;

-3. Site and architectural design and functional plan of the structure(s) and related improvements, including landscaping, are of reasonable aesthetic quality and implement the objectives of the Castro Valley General Plan;
+- A. The procedures set forth in this Section establishes the design review procedure for non-residential projects in Castro Valley (areas within the Castro Valley Urbanized Area). - B. Design review is required for all non-residential projects in Castro Valley (areas within the Castro Valley Urbanized Area) except projects exempt from Site Development Review. - C. The design review application shall be submitted as a part of the application for the site development permit, conditional use permit, or variance. - D. Design review advisory recommendation. - Advisory Recommendation.
+The Planning Director will present applications to the Castro Valley Municipal Advisory Council for its review and advisory recommendation. - 2.
+If the Planning Director is not the final review authority for the subject property, the Planning Director shall forward the Castro Valley Municipal Advisory Council's recommendation to the final review authority. - E. In granting design review approval, the review authority shall first make all of the following findings: - 1.
+The proposed project would be harmonious and compatible with existing development and with the overall character of the area; - 2.
+The location, size, design, and operating characteristics of the proposed project would promote the orderly growth of Castro Valley and would not be detrimental to the public interest, health, safety, convenience, or welfare of neighboring properties or to that of the overall community; - 3.
+Site and architectural design and functional plan of the structure(s) and related improvements, including landscaping, are of reasonable aesthetic quality and implement the objectives of the Castro Valley General Plan;

-4. Structure(s) and related improvements, including access and parking, are suitable for the proposed use of the property, consistent with the intent of the applicable zoning district, promote orderly development in the vicinity of the subject site, and provide adequate consideration of the existing and contemplated uses of land; and 5.
-The design and layout of the proposed project are consistent with the Castro Valley General Plan, the development standards of this Code, and any approved design guidelines.
+4. Structure(s) and related improvements, including access and parking, are suitable for the proposed use of the property, consistent with the intent of the applicable zoning district, promote orderly development in the vicinity of the subject site, and provide adequate consideration of the existing and contemplated uses of land; and

+5. The design and layout of the proposed project are consistent with the Castro Valley General Plan, the development standards of this Code, and any approved design guidelines.